-Koller, Rodolphe (Co-President) Editor in Chief, ICTjournal
+Koller, Rodolphe (Co-President) Kuonen, Diego Ochoa, Martin Scherr, Mitchell Shamsrizi, Manouchehr

-Kuonen, Diego CEO, Statoo Consulting & Professor Data Science, University of Geneva

-Ochoa, Martin Senior Researcher and Lecturer, ETHZ

-Scherr, Mitchell CEO, Assured Cyber Protection

-Shamsrizi, Manouchehr Co-Founder, gamelab.berlin Humboldt-Universität's Cluster of Excellence and

-Co-Founder RetroBrain R&D

-Steiger, Martin

-Partner Steiger Legal, Co-Founder Datenschutzpartner

-Toplic, Leila
+Steiger, Martin Toplic, Leila Tuulia, Timonen van Ooijen, Charlotte Legal advisor in Data protection and new Technologies Head of Consulting & Associate, Swiss-SDI Principal Data Scientist and Team Leader, ETH Swiss Data Science Center Co-Director, Intersections Head Competence Center Machine Perception, SBB & Lecturer FFHS Political scientist, PhD Candidate, University of St. Gallen Co-Founder & CEO, Decentriq Researcher Digital Health & Medical Data Science CIPP/E, CIPM, attorney-at-law at id est avocats Senior Fellow and Visiting Lecturer at the Geneva Graduate Institute, and a Senior Advisor at Analysys Mason Editor in Chief, ICTjournal

-Chief Communications and Trust Officer, Carbonfuture

-Tuulia, Timonen Head of PSC Service Excellence, Posti Group

-van Ooijen, Charlotte Senior Policy Analyst, Digital Government and Public Sector Data at CvanO Research &
+CEO, Statoo Consulting & Professor Data Science, University of Geneva Senior Researcher and Lecturer, ETHZ CEO, Assured Cyber Protection Co-Founder, gamelab.berlin Humboldt-Universität's Cluster of Excellence and Co-Founder RetroBrain R&D Partner Steiger Legal, Co-Founder Datenschutzpartner Chief Communications and Trust Officer, Carbonfuture Head of PSC Service Excellence, Posti Group Senior Policy Analyst, Digital Government and Public Sector Data at CvanO Research & Advice

-Advice

-Category Criteria No Specification Security Secure communicati on, data transmission and storage 1 The service shall apply best practice cryptography to data in transit, ensuring that the cryptography is reviewed and evaluated, delivers the required functions for all transmitted data and is appropriate to the properties of the technology, risk, and usage.
-All data in transit over open communication lines such as the internet must be encrypted.
-2 The service shall apply best practice cryptography to data at rest, ensuring that the cryptography is reviewed and evaluated, delivers the required functions for all sensitive and applicable data at rest and is appropriate to the properties of the technology, risk, and usage.
-3 Privacy-enhancing technologies such as Anonymization and Pseudonymization shall be used according to best practices in order to adequately protect the user's data.
-Secure user authenticatio n 4 All passwords used for the service shall be subject to a state-of-the-art password policy, which includes requirements applicable to the service and ensures that no hard-coded passwords are used, best practice authentication is in place and ensures that brute-force attacks on authentication mechanisms are not feasible.
-Secure service set up, maintenance and update 5 Guidance for secure installation, configuration, and updates shall be in place and updated for each release if necessary.
-Guidance shall be available in a manner that is easy to access and understand.
-Any major changes shall lead to a communication to the users in an easy-to-understand format.
-6 All software components shall be updatable in a secure manner, and verification of security updates shall be in place.
-7 Updates shall be timely.
-Updates addressing critical security vulnerabilities must be available as soon as possible.
-8 Hard-coded critical security parameters in service software source code shall not be used.
-9 Any critical security parameters used for integrity and authenticity checks of software updates and for protection of communication with associated service software shall be unique per service and shall implement security measures to protect the integrity and confidentiality of critical security parameters.
-10 The service provider shall follow secure management processes for critical security parameters that relate to the service.
-Vulnerability/ breach monitoring/ reporting 11 The service provider shall continually monitor, identify, and rectify security vulnerabilities and/or breaches, and shall provide a public point of contact as part of a vulnerability disclosure policy so that security researchers and others are able to report issues.
-12 Critical security vulnerabilities shall be communicated to relevant authorities within 72 hours if not corrected, and the impacted users shall be timely and adequately informed if there is an update to be installed.
+- Secure communication, data transmission & storage - Secure user authentication - Secure service set-up, maintenance and update - Monitoring & reporting of vulnerabilities & breaches - 1.
+The service shall apply best practice cryptography to data in transit, ensuring that the cryptography is reviewed and evaluated, delivers the required functions for all transmitted data and is appropriate to the properties of the technology, risk, and usage.
+All data in transit over open communication lines such as the internet must be encrypted. - 2.
+The service shall apply best practice cryptography to data at rest, ensuring that the cryptography is reviewed and evaluated, delivers the required functions for all sensitive and applicable data at rest and is appropriate to the properties of the technology, risk, and usage. - Privacy-enhancing technologies such as Anonymization and Pseudonymization shall be used according to best practices in order to adequately protect the user's data. - 4.
+All passwords used for the service shall be subject to a state-of-the-art password policy, which includes requirements applicable to the service and ensures that no hard-coded passwords are used, best practice authentication is in place and ensures that brute-force attacks on authentication mechanisms are not feasible.